-The importance of hydrogen in meeting Net-Zero by 2050 is clear from the CCC’s latest report to Parliament: in it we see that hydrogen may have a role in the decarbonisation of various sectors including industry, buildings, and transport, even making mention of the involvement in hydrogen production with regard to GHG removals.
-The UK with a large gas grid, may be uniquely able to harness hydrogen’s potential for decarbonisation by upgrading existing infrastructure (pipelines and boilers) rather than having to create an entirely new hydrogen transport and transmission system.
+The importance of low carbon hydrogen in meeting Net-Zero by 2050 is clear from the Climate Change Committee's (CCC) latest report to Parliament: in it we see that hydrogen may have a role in the decarbonisation of various sectors including industry, buildings, and transport, even making mention of the involvement in hydrogen production for Green House Gas (GHG) removals.

 - Decarbonisation of heat in industrial clusters with creation of localised hydrogen markets

-- Supply of hydrogen for road transport use
+- Supply of hydrogen for road transport or aviation use

 - Supply of hydrogen for decarbonisation of gas networks

 Hydrogen production via electrolysis also provides a new option for energy storage and electricity supply management.
-During periods of lower electricity demand, surplus available generation capacity could be used to produce hydrogen for storage and be released into gas networks or for road transport use when required, providing additional flexibility in the energy system.
-Forming the stored hydrogen into e-fuels may also make sense where losses incurred in production are offset by efficiencies gained in infrastructure and fuel quality.
+During periods of lower electricity demand, surplus generation capacity could be used to produce hydrogen for storage to be released into gas networks or for road transport use when required, providing additional flexibility in the energy system.
+Creating electrofuels (e-fuels) from stored hydrogen may also make sense where losses incurred in production are offset by efficiencies gained in infrastructure and fuel quality.